tinne26/kage-desk/docs/tutorials/intro/02_shader_setup.md

 With the introduction out of the way, now it's time to get our hands dirty.
 If you want to learn shaders, you need to write shaders!

 > [!IMPORTANT]
 > *The entirety of kage-desk expects you to have Go1.19 or higher installed, and it also depends on Ebitengine's "pixel mode" for kage, which was added in version v2.6.0.
-All these have been around for a good while, so everything should be fine by default... but better safe than sorry.*
+All these have been around for a while, so everything should be fine by default, but... now you know.*

 First, create a folder somewhere on your messy computer, run `go mod init first-shader` within it, and create a `main.go` with this content:
 ```Golang